zainamir-98/self-balancing-robot-atmega16a/README.md

 * Rechargeable batteries (x3)

 The MPU6050 was connected with the AtMega16A through I2C.
 A PID control library was used to implement the control system.

+Link to I2C library: https://github.com/Sovichea/avr-i2c-library

+The PID library is included in this repository (courtesy of Davide Gironi).